 I enjoy testing my ketones once in a while to check another form of progress.
-While with experience I can feel when I am in ketosis, it’s interesting to see how high my ketones can get.
+With experience, I can feel when I am in ketosis, but it’s interesting to see how high my ketones can get.
 You are in ketosis when your ketone levels are above 0.5 mmol/L. When you are in ketosis, you know your body is using your fat cells for fuel, so ultimately, you will be losing weight!

 Use my affiliate link and get 15% off.

 OMAD and Keto for Women

 In my post Intermittent Fasting Without Keto, I talk about the fact that intermittent fasting and keto may be too much stress for a woman’s body.
 If you are doing OMAD and keto, try increasing your carb consumption.
 OMAD and keto may work for some women, and they may not.
 It’s up to you to experiment.